acon96/home-llm/data/README.md

 Please note that the supported datasets all have different licenses.
 Be aware that the license of the resulting data mixture might be different that the license of this dataset alone.

 ## Adding a new personality
 In order to add a new personality, you need to define a new system prompt and new set of responses for the assistant.
 The system prompt is the description of the assistant's behavior that occurs at the start of the context.
 The responses are what is said back to the user when performing a task.
-The model should stil respond with the correct service call no matter what the assistant's response is.
+The model should still respond with the correct service call no matter what the assistant's response is.
 The list of system prompts are stored in `pile_of_system_prompts.csv`, and the list of responses are stored in `pile_of_responses.csv`

 There are 2 columns in `pile_of_system_prompts.csv`:
 - `persona`: the name of the persona